-Sharam Namdarian Starts a Revolution
+Sharam Namdarian Makes a Podcast

-Sharam Namdarian Starts a Revolution
+Previously before that, Sharam Namdarian Starts a revolution.

 What a fun ego death I am having.